daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 TODO rewrite thetas, random theta: big, constant theta small

-TODO: when you reference them say "they", when you reference you say "we"
+TODO: when you reference them, say "they", when you reference you say "we"

-TODO correct all sentences with gramarly
+TODO correct all sentences with Grammarly

 ## Introduction

-In this blog post, you will first learn about information theory and we will look at one example application of information theory in LLM theory.
-Then, we will look at one paper in detail that specifically examines the phenomenon of in-context learning by making assumptions about the probability distribution of the training data.
+In this blog post, you will first learn about information theory, and we will look at one example of the application of information theory in LLM theory.
+Then, we will look at one paper in detail that specifically examines the phenomenon of in-context learning by making assumptions about the probability distribution of the training data {{< cite "jeon2024information" >}}.
 Next, we will carefully examine the assumptions made in that paper.
 To do that well, we will prove some of our own statements based on the results of that paper.

-- The authors called for further analysis on how a transformer can implement a sparse mixture of transformers.
+- The authors called for further analysis of how a transformer can implement a sparse mixture of transformers.
 In this blog post, we prove that a transformer cannot implement a sparse mixture of transformers.
-- Furthermore, we prove that any discrete autoregressive distribution can be modeled such that the estimation error is zero and such that the estimation error equals the entropy of the distribution.
+- Furthermore, we prove that any discrete autoregressive distribution can be modeled both such that the estimation error defined in that paper is zero and that the estimation error equals the entropy of the distribution.
 We discuss this result and state our opinion on how to use this result to better interpret the estimation error.

-### A Brief Introduction on Information Theory
+### A Brief Introduction to Information Theory

 ![targets](/figures/venn_information.png "Assumptio Sparse Mixture")

-Imagine you lived $40\cdot n$ years in the future and that the population has doubled every $40$ years.
-For simplicity assume that in the current present just one person is alive.
-Conclusively $2^n$  people live at your point in the future.
-You live very far in the future and $n$ is very large $n=2^{10^{15}}$.
+Imagine you lived 40⋅n40\cdot n years in the future and the population has doubled every 40 years.
+For simplicity, assume that in the current present, just one person is alive.
+Conclusively 2n2^n  people live at your point in the future.
+You live very far in the future and nn is very large $n=2^{10^{15}}$.
 "Today" is your friends birthday party and you dont have a present.

 Therefore you decide to hire last minute a mathgician for his party as mathagicians are know to let partys go wild with their magic and math.
-In order to hire the mathgician you have to put in your friends one petabit ($=10^{15}$ bits) long address into the website of the mathgician-firm, such that he can find the location of the party.
-(The address is one petabit long as in the future every inhabitant has his own address, and there are $n$ people.)
+In order to hire the mathgician you have to put in your friends one petabit (=1015=10^{15} bits) long address into the website of the mathgician-firm, such that he can find the location of the party.
+(The address is one petabit long as in the future every inhabitant has his own address, and there are nn people.)
 At the party the mathgician shows up and everyone has a good time.
 But then suddenly you start to wonder:

-You only have a 1Gbit/s upload speed (hardware did not improve so much in the last $40\cdot2^{10^{15}}$ years), how have you been able to upload $10^{15}$ bits (one PentaBit) within just one day?
-This seems impossible as it takes $10^6$ seconds to upload one PentaBit with your network speed.
-Then you find out why: the website did not have to send $10^{15}$ bits of information to its server.
+You only have a 1Gbit/s upload speed (hardware did not improve so much in the last $40\cdot2^{10^{15}}years),howhaveyoubeenabletoupload years), how have you been able to upload 10^{15}bits(onePentaBit)withinjustoneday?Thisseemsimpossibleasittakes bits (one PentaBit) within just one day?
+This seems impossible as it takes 10^6secondstouploadonePentaBitwithyournetworkspeed.Thenyoufindoutwhy:thewebsitedidnothavetosend seconds to upload one PentaBit with your network speed.
+Then you find out why: the website did not have to send 10^{15}$ bits of information to its server.
 Small parts of the information have already been known by the server; For example the information that people in your region are more likely to order a magician for someone in the same galaxy was already present on their server.
 Could they have used that information to such that they required less bits of information from you, such that your computer had to send them a smaller amount of bits?
 How can something seeming as soft as information influence something as hard as a bit-sequence length?
 What is the math behind this?

 Information theory is mainly the study on expressing the quantity of information called Entropy.
 Entropy of an information is the minimal expected amount of a quantity like bits required to encode this information.

-One can show, that the entropy $\mathbb H$ in bits of a discrete random variable $X$ with a known probability density function $p_X$ is
+One can show, that the entropy H\mathbb H in bits of a discrete random variable XX with a known probability density function pXp_X is

 $\mathbb H(X) = \sum_{x \in \mathcal X} - p_X(x) \log_2(p_X(x)) = \mathbb E[-\log_2 X]$. {{<cite "shannon1948mathematical">}}

 Therefore the above term is usually referred as the formal definition of entropy.
 Often instead of the binary logarithm the natural logarithm is used to express entropy.
 The resulting unit is called nats instead of bits.

-$\mathbb H(X) = \sum_{x \in \mathcal X} - p_X(x) \log(p_X(x))$
+H(X)=∑x∈X−pX(x)log(pX(x))\mathbb H(X) = \sum_{x \in \mathcal X} - p_X(x) \log(p_X(x))

 The entropy of continoous random variables is infinity, as they can have infinetly many outcomes (TODO provide source).
-But the differential entropy $\bold h$ of a continous random variable.
+But the differential entropy \boldh\bold h of a continous random variable.
 (TODO explain use of diferential entropy)

 $\bold h(X) = \mathbb E[-\log(X)]$